- Feeding Problems in Babies

-How to address serious feeding problems
+How can parents address serious feeding problems?

 Once you talk to your baby's pediatrician, you can pursue specialized help for your baby.
 Addressing feeding problems earlier rather than later is essential.
 You may be able to help your baby overcome feeding problems before they become worse.

-Physical therapy.
-If your child struggles with overall strength, a physical therapist can help with activities to improve muscle tone.
-While this may not help directly with feeding, it can help your child’s overall wellbeing.
+Physical therapy: If your child struggles with overall strength, a physical therapist can help with activities to improve muscle tone.
+While this may not help directly with feeding, it can help your child's overall wellbeing.
 Physical therapy may also give your child a confidence boost to improve eating.

 - Feeling comfortable holding and touching the food